GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 ## 3BN /1BDE

-The 3rd Battalion (3BN) is one of the three (3) battalions within the 1st Brigade (1BDE) of the GSDF.
+The 3rd Battalion (3BN) is one of the three (3) battalions within the **1st Brigade (1BDE)** of the GSDF.

 **When We Train**

-3BN training occurs one weekend a month, usually the third (Charlie) weekend, but can shift to another weekend based on Holiday conflicts.
-In additional to training drills, 3BN usually conducts two (2) Field Training Exercises (FTX) a year, bivouacking in the “woods”, to field test our training results.
+3BN training occurs one weekend a month, usually the third (Charlie) weekend, but can shift to another weekend based on holiday conflicts.
+In addition to training drills, 3BN usually conducts two (2) field training exercises (FTX) a year, bivouacking in the “woods”, to field test our training results.

 **Where We Train**

-The 3BN home training base is the Georgia Army National Guard (GAANG) Army Aviation Support Facility (AASF#1) located at the Winder, GA airport.
-This facility supports GAANG Blackhawk maintenance work and has 24 hour/7 day a week security on site.
+The 3BN home training base is the Georgia Army National Guard (GAARNG) Army Aviation Support Facility (AASF#1) located at the Winder, GA airport.
+This facility supports GAARNG Black Hawk maintenance work and has 24 hour/7 day a week security on site.

 **Area of Operation**

-The Area of Operations (AO) for the 3BN roughly consists of the counties within the area North of I-20, West to I-285, South of I-85, and East to the SC border.
-The 3BN also routinely augments other 1BDE BNs, and mission support for other GSDF BDEs, so therefore 3BN soldiers could provide support anywhere within the State of Georgia.
+The Area of Operations (AO) for the 3BN roughly consists of the counties within the area north of I-20, west to I-285, south of I-85, and East to the SC border.
+The 3BN also routinely augments other **1BDE BN**s, and mission support for other GSDF **BDEs,** so therefore 3BN Soldiers could provide support anywhere within the State of Georgia.

 **What We Do**